Last Updated on 27 January 2026 by Cycloscope

 The final section of this Malawi cycle route brings you around Mt.
 Mulanje, a spectacular mountain massif and one of the highest peaks in Southern Africa.

-Hiking Mulanje is a great experience and comes very cheap when compared to other mountains in East Africa.
+Hiking Mulanje is a great experience and very affordable compared to other mountains in East Africa.
 Incredible landscapes and views, unique flora, freshwater streams, and waterfalls are everywhere.

-The entry fee is 2 USD + 1 USD per night to sleep in one of the many well-maintained mountain huts scattered atop the large massif.
+The entry fee is 2 USD plus 1 USD per night to sleep in one of the many well-maintained mountain huts scattered atop the large massif.
 A guide costs less than 20$ per day for the whole group.
-We recommend getting in touch with Travel with Mervis to arrange your hike in Mulanje.
+We recommend contacting Travel with Mervis to arrange your hike in Mulanje.

 Cycling the loop of Mulanje will bring you among tea plantations and forested patches, with the omnipresent views of the giant by your side.